Predictia/AQUA/docs/sphinx/source/aqua_console.rst

 In both cases the level of verbosity has to be specified before the command.

-.. _aqua-init:
+.. _aqua-install:

 aqua install
 ------------

 With this command the configuration file and the default data models, grids and fixes are copied to the destination folder.
+By default, this will be ``$HOME/.aqua``.
 It is possible to specify from where to copy and where to store.
-It is also possible to ask for an editable installation, so that only links are created, ideal for developers.
+It is also possible to ask for an editable installation, so that only links are created, ideal for developers, which can keep their catalog or fixes files under version control.

 .. option:: --path, -p <path>